PGBI/kong-dashboard/README.md

 | 3.1.x     | 0.9, 0.10, 0.11, 0.12        | >= 6.0.0     |
 | 3.2.x     | 0.9, 0.10, 0.11, 0.12, 0.13  | >= 6.0.0     |

+Notes:
+* Kong Dashboard 3.2.0 is only partially compatible with Kong 0.13.
+It does not support the new Service and Route objects introduced in Kong 0.13.

 ## Prerequisites

 You will need: